-Water Resources and Wat er Supply Lead Organisation(s) South East WaterSouthern Water Sources of Information South East Water - Water Resources Management Plan 2014 Southern Water - Water Resources Management Plan 2015-40 Environment Agency - South East River Basin Management Plan Key Issues As a result of the Water Framework Directive (WFD), work is currently underway by the Environment Agency to identify detailed schemes and projects to deliver the recommendations from the South East River Basin Management Plan.
+Water Resources and Water Supply r Supply Lead Organisation(s) South East Water Southern Water Sources of Information South East Water - Water Resources Management Plan 2014 Southern Water - Water Resources Management Plan 2015-40 Environment Agency - South East River Basin Management Plan Key Issues As a result of the Water Framework Directive (WFD), work is currently underway by the Environment Agency to identify detailed schemes and projects to deliver the recommendations from the South East River Basin Management Plan.
 Further details can be included within the Infrastructure Delivery Plan at a later stage as this work develops.
 Existing Provision Water supply - South East Water is responsible for the supply of drinking water to the majority of Mid Sussex, and Southern Water supplies water to a small area in the south of the District.
 Water distribution system - The existing system works under pressure which allows flexibility in the provision of new mains required to serve new development.
 There is limited spare capacity.
 Planned Provision Water resources Sufficient capacity to accommodate development identified in Mid Sussex's Local Plan.
 Further investment will be required to meet demand from proposed development as set out in the District Plan 2014-2031.
 South East England is classified as an area of water stress and additional growth will add to the pressure currently experienced as well as the effects of climate change.
-Water supply companies are to respond to these challenges through a series of measures outlined in their Water Resources Management Plans.
-The proposed measures include, water efficiency programmes, universal metering and asset improvement schemes for groundwater sources.
-For post-2020, South East Water has identified a number of new water resource options including groundwater sources at five sites, including at Forest Row and Coggins Mill in Wealden District, increasing the capacity of the existing Arlington Reservoir and developing additional water transfers.
-Southern Water have planned for a new pipeline in Sussex by 2018 (stage one) to help move water around the region more easily and to help preserve storage at Weir Wood Reservoir during droughts.
+Water supply companies are to respond to these measures include, water efficiency programmes, universal metering and asset improvement schemes for groundwater sources.
+For post-2020, South East Water has identified a number of new water resource options including groundwater sources at five sites, including at Forest Row and Coggins Mill in Wealden District, Southern Water have planned for a new pipeline in Sussex by 2018 (stage one) to help move water around the region more easily and to help preserve storage at Weir Wood Reservoir during droughts.

-Water distribution system It is likely that investment will be required to serve the development proposed in the District Plan 2014-203 Where capacity is insufficient, developers will need to requisition a connection to the nearest point of adequa capacity.
-Sources of Funding Developers Ofwat South East Water Southern Water Further Information South East Water Southern Water Environment Agency
+Water distribution system

+It is likely that investment will be required to serve the development proposed in the District Plan 2014-2031.
+Where capacity is insufficient, developers will need to requisition a connection to the nearest point of adequate

+capacity.

+Sources of Funding Developers

+• Ofwat

+South East Water

+Southern Water

+Further Information South East Water

+Southern Water

+Environment Agency

-Wastewater Treatment and Sewerage
+Wastewater Treatment and Sewerage Sewerage

 Lead Organisation(s) Southern Water

 Thames Water (north-western area of Mid Sussex District)

 Sources of Information Southern Water

 Thames Water

 Environment Agency

 Key Issues In relation to wastewater, Southern Water is not permitted to discharge treated effluent from wastewater treatment works in excess of the environmental permit provided by the Environment Agency or breach imposed levels of quality standards.
-The District Plan will inform Southern Water's investment planning and will provide the planning certainty required to support investment proposals to Ofwat.
+The District Plan will inform Southern Water's investment planning and will provide

-Developments should connect to the sewerage system at the nearest point of adequate capacity, and any odour mitigation required as a result of new development should be funded by the development.
+The plaining certainty required to the sewerage system at the nearest point of adequate capacity and any

+0